 Experts cite several key benefits to using blockchain.

 Security is seen as one of the major advantages of blockchain.
-Blocks are always stored chronologically.
-Blockchain is seen as secure because it is very difficult to change a block once it has been added to the end of the blockchain -- each block has its own hash code and the hash code of the block that comes before it.
+Blocks are always stored chronologically, and it is extremely difficult to change a block once it has been added to the end of the blockchain.
+Each block has its own hash code and the hash code of the block that comes before it.
 If a hacker tries to edit a block, the block's hash will change, meaning the hacker would have to change the next block's hash in the chain, and so on.
-So, to change one block, a hacker would then have to change every other block that comes after it, which would take a massive amount of computing power.
+Therefore, to change one block, a hacker would have to change every other block that comes after it, which would take a massive amount of computing power.

-However, blockchain is still suspectable to 51% attacks.
-This type of attack is where an attacker has more than 50% control over all the computing power on a blockchain.
-The attacker then has the ability to overwhelm all other participants on the network.
+Despite the use of consensus algorithms, blockchain is still susceptible to 51% attacks in which an attacker has more than 50% control over all the computing power on a blockchain, gaining the ability to overwhelm the other participants on the network.
 This type of attack is unlikely, though, because it would take a large amount of effort and a lot of computing power to execute.

-A protocol similar to blockchain was first proposed in a dissertation by David Chaum in 1982.
+A protocol similar to blockchain was first proposed in a 1982 dissertation by David Chaum, an American computer scientist and cryptographer.

-In 1991, Stuart Haber and W. Scott Stornetta worked on furthering the description of a cryptographically secured chain of blocks.
+In 1991, Stuart Haber and W. Scott Stornetta worked on furthering the description of a chain of blocks secured through cryptography.
 From this point on, some individuals began working on developing digital currencies.

-In 2008, a developer working under the pseudonym Satoshi Nakamoto developed a white paper that established the model for blockchain -- this included the hash method used to timestamp blocks.
+In 2008, a developer or group of developers working under the pseudonym Satoshi Nakamoto developed a white paper that established the model for blockchain, including the hash method used to timestamp blocks.
 One year later, in 2009, Satoshi Nakamoto implemented a blockchain using the currency Bitcoin.
 To this day, no one knows for sure who Satoshi Nakamoto really is.

-In 2014, blockchain technology began to become more separate from the idea of a specific currency.
-It is seen for its potential for financial transactions in general.
-In 2016, more organizations began looking into adopting blockchain technologies; however, in 2019, Gartner found that just 1% of CIOs were adopting blockchain.
-Just a little more than that -- 8% -- were in short-term planning on looking into or implementing blockchain.
-However, the largest industries investing in blockchain -- namely, financial services, life sciences and healthcare industries -- still show significant interest in the use of blockchain.
+Actual adoption was slow.
+In 2019, Gartner found that just 1% of CIOs were adopting blockchain.
+Just a little more than that -- 8% -- were in short-term planning for looking into or implementing blockchain, with financial services, life sciences and healthcare among the industries with the highest rates of blockchain adoption.